·

 verb “salt”

-salt; he salts; past salted, part. salted; ger. salting
+infinitive salt; he salts; past tense salted; past part. salted; ger. salting

 1. to put salt on food to enhance its flavor